Doing Business in Guinea-Conakry

 The main religion in Guinea-Conakry: Islam (85% population).

-Guinea-Conakry belongs to the West African Economic Area
+Guinea-Conakry belongs to the West African Economic Area of the African Civilisation.

 - Djibril Tamsir Niane (Guinean historian)